afiiif/react-power-ups/README.md

   <small>💡 Common use case: detect if user has reached the bottom of page to load more data (infinite scroll)</small>

 - [**`useInView`**](./src/use-in-view.ts) [![][img-demo]](https://codesandbox.io/s/github/afiiif/react-power-ups-demo?file=/pages/use-in-view.tsx&initialpath=/use-in-view)
-  Tracks an HTML element's visibility on screen.
+  Tracks an HTML element's visibility on screen or a specified element.
   <small>💡 Common use case: display something differently depending on whether an element is visible on screen or not</small>

 - [**`useWindowEvent`**](./src/use-window-event.ts) [![][img-demo]](https://codesandbox.io/s/github/afiiif/react-power-ups-demo?file=/pages/use-window-event.tsx&initialpath=/use-window-event)